Commercial Rent—Options and How to Calculate Them

 We don't set a bottom-line revenue before the percentage kicks in with this option.
 Rent is paid on all gross receipts from zero.
 For example, the tenant might pay $500 a month in base rent, plus 2% of gross business receipts.
 Using the same numbers as above, the calculation works like this:

 $1,440 + $500 = monthly rent of $1,940

-The negotiation of rent for a commercial space can get quite complicated.
-The prospective business tenant knows their costs of doing business and anticipated revenues.
-They will want to fit rent into their costs such that they can count on a certain level of profit.
-The property owner knows their costs of ownership and what they need to get for rent to assure a positive cash flow.
-A win-win is the usual result in commercial lease negotiations.
+Negotiating rent for a commercial space can get quite complicated.
+A prospective business tenant knows its costs of doing business and its anticipated revenues, and the tenant will want to fit rent into its costs in such a way as to achieve a certain level of profit.
+The property owner knows his costs of ownership and what he needs to receive in the way of rent to assure a positive cash flow.
+A win-win is often the result.